paulscherrerinstitute/ecmccfg/examples/test/festo/readme.md

 8. wait for restart, now etehrcat should be visible (etehrcat slaves)

 # Open loop
-Tghe drive will not update the openloop position if configured in CSV also confirmed by festo (support from festo in progress).
+The drive will not update the openloop position if configured in CSV also confirmed by festo (support from festo in progress).
 However the eact velo updates.

+# CSV Open loop with incremental encoder
+Works in CSV

+# Test open loop

 #  BISS